 - shared parenting during coronavirus on Parent Club

-- update to guidance on compliance with court orders relating to parental responsibilities and rights on Scottish Courts and Tribunals Service website
+- guidance on compliance with family court orders during coronavirus on Scottish Courts and Tribunals Service website

 Child contact centre providers (with the exception of those provided by local authorities) must close other than for the provision of handover services.
 Read more: child contact services guidance.